GrapesJS/grapesjs/docs/api/editor.md

 By changing `result.content` you're able to customize what is dropped

-### Selectors

-*   `selector:add` - New selector is add.
-Passes the new selector as an argument
-*   `selector:remove` - Selector removed.
-Passes the removed selector as an argument
-*   `selector:update` - Selector updated.
-Passes the updated selector as an argument
-*   `selector:state` - State changed.
-Passes the new state value as an argument

 ### RTE

 *   `rte:enable` - RTE enabled.
 The view, on which RTE is enabled, is passed as an argument